amxxscripter412-hub/COD-MW4/README.md

 - Programmers: Share of donation and VIP sales revenue
 - Hoster: Share of donation and VIP sales revenue (on top of server access)
-- Testers: Share of donation revenue
-- Discord Moderators: Share of donation revenue
-- Promoters: Share of donation revenue based on referral tracking

 Revenue distribution percentages will be documented and shared with all team members before launch.